roboflow/supervision/docs/how_to/benchmark_a_model.md

         targets_list.append(label)
     ```

-## Visualizing Predictions
+## Visualize Predictions

 The first step in evaluating your model’s performance is to visualize its predictions.
 This gives an intuitive sense of how well your model is detecting objects and where it might be failing.
+We can use the recent [`ComparisonAnnotator`](https://supervision.roboflow.com/develop/detection/annotators/#supervision.annotators.core.ComparisonAnnotator) for this task.

 ```python
 import supervision as sv